dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/index.md

 For more information, please refer to this article: [How to decode incomplete barcodes](how-to-set-barcode-complememt-modes.md).
 - Sample Decoding
 Sample decoding process mainly involves [Deblur Level](deblur-level.md) and [DPM Decoding](dpm-decoding.md).
-- Accompanying Text
-For more information, please refer to this article: [How to recognize accompanying text](recognise-accompanying-text.md).

 ### Return Results

-DBR’s returned results include the decoding results and intermediate results.
+DBR 's returned results include the decoding results and intermediate results.
 For more information, please refer to this article: [How to filter and sort decoding results](decode-result.md) and [How to obtain and use intermediate results](intermediate-result.md).

 ## Control Terminate Phase